Batley: Post-industrial history

+21st century

+Batley's Labour MP Jo Cox was shot and stabbed to death outside her constituency surgery in Birstall in June 2016.
+The politically-motivated murder, carried out by a local man in the name of white supremacy, was the first assassination of a sitting British MP since 1990.
+Her seat was filled by Labour candidate Tracy Brabin in a by-election later the same year, uncontested by the other major parties.

+Brabin was elected the first Mayor of West Yorkshire in 2021, triggering a high profile by-election in which Labour expected to struggle to retain the formerly safe red wall seat.
+Former Labour MP George Galloway ran for the Workers Party of Britain, on a platform criticising newly-elected Labour leader Keir Starmer and targetting issues important to the local South Asian Muslim community.
+Labour candidate Kim Leadbeater, the sister of Jo Cox, ultimately won the election by a narrow margin, following a campaign focused on local issues.
+The governing Conservative's surprise loss was blamed on poor campaigning and a scandal involving Health Secretary Matt Hancock in the weekend prior to the by-election.
+In the 2024 general election, Labour lost the new Dewsbury and Batley constituency to Iqbal Mohamed, who was one of four independent candidates who won seats in heavily Muslim areas largely due to Labour's stance on the Gaza war.

 Demography

 From the end of the 1950s, the need for cheap labour in the town's textile industries drew in migrant labourers from Gujarat, Punjab, Pakistan and India.
 The South Asian population of Batley is now around 33% in Batley West and 54% in Batley East.

 Geography

 Batley includes the districts of Batley Carr, Carlinghow, Cross Bank, Hanging Heaton, Healey, Lamplands, Carlton Grange Mount Pleasant, Soothill, Staincliffe, Upper Batley and White Lee.

 As Batley shares boundaries with both Dewsbury and Heckmondwike, parts of Batley Carr, Hanging Heaton and Staincliffe are part of Dewsbury, while part of White Lee is in Heckmondwike.
 There is an area of Ossett known as Healey, which is identical in name to the Batley district of Healey; the Ossett area is sometimes referred to as "Healey Mills" due to the very large congregation of mills that once existed in that area.

 Transport

 Batley bus station serves the town and is owned and maintained by West Yorkshire Metro.
 It is situated in Batley town centre and can be accessed from Bradford Road and St. James's Street.
 It was re-built by Metro in April 2005 replacing the previously owned Arriva Yorkshire site.
 There are six stands and a real-time information board at the bus station.
 Arriva Yorkshire is the main operator.

 Batley railway station is on the Huddersfield line between Leeds and Manchester.